sarkartimur/sentiment-analysis/readme.md

 # Cleaning
-- remove attributes the values of which are missing for the majority of observations (> 50%)
+- consider dropping attributes the values of which are missing for the majority of observations (> 50%)
-- missing values (of attributes for smaller proportion of observations) could be replaced with values inferred from existing data (e.g. mean or median), or a default value can be used (where appropriate).
-Data imputation is the process of filling in or replacing missing values in a dataset.
+- data imputation is the process of filling in or replacing missing values

 | Category | Method | Description | Best for... |
 | :--- | :--- | :--- | :--- |